Ikaw Lamang: 1970s

-After studying in London, Isabelle (Kim Chiu) and Franco (Jake Cuenca) return to Salvacion.
+After studying in London, Isabel (Kim Chiu) and Franco (Jake Cuenca) return to Salvacion.
 Meanwhile, Mona Roque (Julia Montes), the loyal friend and secret admirer of Samuel (Coco Martin), also returns to Salvacion from Manila where she studied.
 Samuel, on the other hand, continues his fight for the injustices against the workers.
-In the midst of this social turmoil, love develops between Samuel and Isabelle, to the consternation of Franco and Mona.
+In the midst of this social turmoil, love develops between Samuel and Isabel, to the consternation of Franco and Mona.

-A planned elopement and wedding between Samuel and Isabelle is foiled by Gonzalo and Maximo, in favor of Franco.
+A planned elopement and wedding between Samuel and Isabel is foiled by Gonzalo and Maximo, in favor of Franco.
 Samuel is abducted, electrocuted and buried alive, but a priest saves him.
-Isabelle ends up marrying Franco.
-Mona seduces a drunk, heartbroken Samuel; their one night stand eventually results in their marriage and the birth of their son named Gabriel, while Isabelle and Franco are blessed with a daughter named Natalia Isabelle.
+Isabel ends up marrying Franco.
+Mona seduces a drunk, heartbroken Samuel; their one night stand eventually results in their marriage and the birth of their son named Gabriel, while Isabel and Franco are blessed with a daughter named Natalia Isabel.

 Things get worse when Eduardo reveals that he is the biological father of Samuel.
 In addition, Rebecca divulges Franco's real identity.
 Maximo accidentally kills Miranda during a gunfight between him and Gonzalo, and is subsequently imprisoned as a result.

-Franco suffers an accident but despite recovering, he pretends to be crippled in order to gain the sympathy of others, especially Isabelle.
-Isabelle becomes pregnant with Franco's second child but Franco believes that this child is Samuel's.
+Franco suffers an accident but despite recovering, he pretends to be crippled in order to gain the sympathy of others, especially Isabel.
+Isabel becomes pregnant with Franco's second child but Franco believes that this child is Samuel's.
 Franco is able to make Mona and the townspeople believe in a lie, causing a jealous Mona to flee Salvacion with Gabriel despite not having the permission of her family.
 Samuel catches up with them and joins them along with Lupe and Calixto to Manila.
 While in Manila, Samuel and Mona enter university while fulfilling their duties as Gabriel's parents at the same time.

 Franco decides to run as Mayor of Salvacion, while Eduardo seeks another term as governor.
 They both emerge victorious.